 long life cycle products such as energy generation equipment, aero-turbines, tool machines, heavy Diesel engines etc.

 Focusing on this client group Bernhard analyzed the status and growth potential of Additive Manufacturing (AM) for metal structures and summarized the results in several studies, e.g. “Additive Manufacturing – next generation”.
 Bernhard and his team have supported various clients in developing their overall AM Strategy, their detailed AM Industrialization Strategy and in analyzing M&A and market opportunities.
 Further he is a production specialist for the topics Digitalization and Industrie 4.0, which are very closely linked to AM.

 He graduated at the RWTH Aachen in production technology and prepared his Dr.-Ing. thesis in the field of metal

 Dr.-Ing.
 Bernhard Langefeld is speaker of the following sessions:

-Since 2013 Johannes Lohn is a PhD scholarship holder of the "Phoenix Contact Stiftung" and works as a scientific staff member at the Direct Manufacturing Research Center (DMRC) at the University of Paderborn, Germany.
-His topic of research is Laser Sintering.
-He focuses on process and material (PA6) development.
-He finished the masters program in Mechanical Engineering at the University of Paderborn in 2013.
+From 2013 until 2017 Mr. Lohn was a PhD scholarship holder of the "Phoenix Contact Stiftung" and worked as a scientific staff member at the Direct Manufacturing Research Center (DMRC) at the University of Paderborn, Germany.
+During this time an experimental laser sintering system was built up to process new materials like PA6.

 Johannes Lohn is speaker of the following session: